Digital Signage Deployment Examples | System Configurations & Infrastructure

 What is a digital signage deployment?

-A deployment refers to the setup and installation of signage hardware, software, and infrastructure within a specific environment.
+A deployment refers to the setup and configuration of hardware, software, and infrastructure within a specific environment.

 What hardware is required?

-Media players, mini PCs, and displays are typically used depending on the application.
+Media players, mini PCs, and commercial displays are used depending on deployment requirements.

 Can deployments scale?